Edge Dynamics in Iron-Cluster Catalyzed Growth of Single-Walled Carbon Nanotubes Revealed by Molecular Dynamics Simulations based on a Neural Network Potential: Results and discussion

 \subsubsection{Edge energy of graphene}

-The energetics of graphene edge has been considered to be an important factor of SWCNT chirality selectivity\cite{PhysRevLett.105.235502,doi:10.1073/pnas.1207519109}.
-We validated chiral angle dependence of the edge energy of graphene (Figure \ref{fig:edgeenergy}).
-To calculate the edge energy of graphene by the NNP, we modeled graphene nanoribbons (GNRs) in the cell with one periodic direction and vacuum space of 15 $\AA$ in other two non-periodic directions, and relaxed them with conjugate gradient method.
+The edge energy is considered to be an important factor of SWCNT chirality selectivity\cite{PhysRevLett.105.235502,doi:10.1073/pnas.1207519109}.
+To verify the NNP and discuss the chirality selectivity in terms of thermodynamic stability, we checked the chiral angle dependence of the edge energy of graphene.
+To calculate the edge energy by the NNP, we modeled graphene nanoribbons (GNRs) in the cell with one periodic direction and a vacuum space of 15 \r{A} in the other two non-periodic directions.
+We relaxed them with the conjugate gradient method.
 The edge energy $\gamma$ is defined as

-where $E_{total}$ is the total energy of the supercell, $N_{C}$ is the total number of carbon atoms in the supercell, $E_{C}$ is the energy of carbon atom in graphene lattice, $N_{e}$ is the number of atoms of the terminating element, $\mu$ is the chemical potential of the terminating element and $L$ is the periodic length of graphene nanoribbon as defined in a previous theoretical study\cite{PhysRevLett.105.235502}.
-We computed the edge energy of (2,1), (3,1), (3,2) and (4,1) GNRs plotted as a function of chiral angle, as shown in Figure \ref{fig:edgeenergy}.
-For comparison, we also plotted the theoretical curve expressed as
+where $E_{total}$ is the total energy of the supercell, $N_{C}$ is the total number of carbon atoms in the supercell, $E_{C}$ is the energy of carbon atoms in the graphene lattice, $N_{e}$ is the number of terminating atoms, $\mu$ is the chemical potential of the terminating element, and $L$ is the periodic length of graphene nanoribbon as defined in a previous theoretical study\cite{PhysRevLett.105.235502}.
+We computed the edge energy of the GNRs plotted as a function of chiral angle, as shown in Figure \ref{fig:edgeenergy}b.
+For comparison, we also plotted the analytical curve \cite{PhysRevLett.105.235502} expressed as